jakopo87/SetVolume/README.md

 ````
   SetVolume.exe n
 ````
-n in an integer between 0 and 100
+n is an integer between 0 and 100